 Going to Nandgaon and being there for Holi is taken as a sign that you want to be part of the celebrations.
 If you don’t want too much colour on yourself, use a raincoat or a poncho.
 People will still come and wish you “Happy Holi” by putting colour on your cheeks, and they might aim their Pichkaris (water-guns) at you… but that is it.

 There is one matter of grave concern, and that is of unwanted harassment of women.
-Unfortunately, there are miscreants that take advantage of the enormous crowds and the scene to inappropriately touch women.
+Unfortunately, some miscreants take advantage of the enormous crowds and the Holi scene to inappropriately touch women.
 But, this is few and far between.
 There is no question that this issue should be brought to notice; however, it would also be wrong to use terms such as “Un-Holi” in regards to the celebrations at Nandgaon.
 These are acts of some desperate individuals, and everyone present shouldn’t be labelled because of that.

 In a perfect world these occurrences would never happen and the more it is talked about, the more there is a chance that it will lessen over time; till then, women should take precautions like they would in any public place – crowded trains/buses, concerts, or any such gatherings which have “uncontrollable” crowds.

 A welcome omission was water balloons.
-There was not one in sight throughout the day, be it in the temple or out in the lanes.
+There was not one insight throughout the day, be it in the temple or out in the lanes.
 Although you are more than likely to get hit by a water balloon walking anywhere in any city of India around Holi time, on this day, in Nandgaon, it was only gulal and coloured water being thrown on people.

 There are a couple more “myths” about Nandgaon Holi that I would like to address; firstly, although the colour used isn’t organic, I find it very hard to believe that sheera (shard glass) is put in it by some individuals.
 I had colour go into my eyes, and coloured water was thrown all over me as well, and I came back with no problems whatsoever.

-The other being that certain foreign ingredients (shards etc.) are put into the water and colour so that the outsiders – especially women – remember playing Holi with certain individuals.
-Now, anyone present in Nandgaon on Holi is more than likely to play with close to a 100 people – there are 1000s present, so this is a rough estimate- all with coloured faces, often looking very much alike, so for someone to think that they will be remembered if they put shards in their colour is a little farfetched.
+The other being that certain foreign ingredients (shards etc.) are put into the water and colour so that the outsiders – especially women – remember playing Holi with specific individuals.
+Now, anyone present in Nandgaon on Holi is more than likely to play with close to 100 people – there are 1000s present, so this is a rough estimate- all with coloured faces, often looking very much alike, so for someone to think that they will be remembered if they put shards in their colour is a little farfetched.